 But what Paul is saying in the 1 Corinthians chapter 7 passage is that single people can do certain things for the Lord that married people just can’t do.
 I was a pastor before I got married.
 Back in those days I could sit up all night working on sermons and not worry about bothering anybody else in the house.
 Do you know what made that possible?
 It was the fact that there wasn’t anybody else in the house.

 Similarly, I could pray out loud while I laid in bed.
 I could plan my pastoral visitation schedule with no thought whatsoever to what was going on with my wife’s day.
 I didn’t have to concern myself with the cares of grocery shopping for anyone other than myself.
 I didn’t have two boys to get to their ball practices.
 I didn’t have a mother-in-law or a father-in-law to include in my plans for the holidays.
 I was, to use Paul’s words, “without care,” except the care I put into serving Christ.

 In Matthew 19:12, Jesus gives this same teaching.
 He says:

-If that last one is your motivation, then you are in the good company of Christians such as Paul, people who used themselves up in service to Christ.
-Remaining single is certainly nothing to be ashamed of.
-Just make sure that you take the time, energy, and resources that you would spend on a spouse and spend it on Jesus.
+If that last one is your motivation, then you are in the good company of Christians such as Paul, people whom God is able to use in ways that are different than the ways in which He uses married people.
+You see, remaining single is certainly nothing of which you should be ashamed.
+You just need to make sure that you take the time, energy, and resources that you would spend on a spouse (and potentially children) and spend them exclusively on Jesus.